infinition/Windows_backupper/README.md

 # Linux_backupper
-Gui Tools to backup files and folders in linux
+Gui Tool to backup files and folders in linux
 - Configuration file can be saved and re imported
 - Normal backup or Zipped file backup